serpent-os/summit/views/home.md

 ## Getting started

-This is the dashboard for the [Serpent OS](https://serpentos.com) build infrastructure.
+This is the dashboard for the [AerynOS](https://aerynos.com) build infrastructure.
-In order to contribute, visit the [documentation](https://docs.serpentos.com) and open a PR to the [recipes](https://github.com/serpent-os/recipes) repository on GitHub.
+In order to contribute, visit the [documentation](https://aerynos.dev) and open a PR to the [recipes](https://github.com/AerynOS/recipes) repository on GitHub.

 ### Current status

-This is a legacy implementation of the Serpent OS infrastructure, we're currently working on a port to Rust to match our shiny new [tooling](https://github.com/serpent-os/moss-rs.git)
+This infrastructure will be replaced with AerynOS-specific Rust-tooling and is effectively a stop-gap until the requirements for the new `stone format` are fully understood.